-We thus approach compactness as a measure that penalizes an acquisition of scattered land holdings.
-We first operationalize this at the level of territories.
-If a territory is completely spread out, it consists of a set of disconnected cities; the length of its border is then equal to the sum of all city borders.
-In a more compact territory, cities will lie adjacent to each other.
-An increase in compactness thus implies longer "internal" (shared) borders between individual cities.
-Our territory-level measure of compactness is thus defined as the length of all "internal borders" (between ruled cities), relative to the sum of all city borders in that territory.
+We define two alternative metrics for compactness, both based on the underlying partition of Holy Roman Empire's area into polygons surrounding each city.
+The first measure captures compactness at the territory level.
+If a territory is maximally spread out, it consists of a set of disconnected cities; the length of its border is then equal to the sum of all city polygons' borders.
+In a more compact territory, cities will lie adjacent to each other, and thus their polygons will consist of longer "internal" (shared) borders.
+We thus define compactness as ratio of "internal borders" (between ruled cities) to the length of all city polygons' borders in that territory.
 This measure is 0 for disconnected territories.
 As more cities from the same territory share borders, the measure gets larger.
 For example, our measure of territorial compactness for Brandenburg increases from 0.78 to 0.81 between 1625 and 1725.